Planning a Space Strategy for Over 3,000 Properties

 Using a Web-based custom application on an ARCHIBUS platform, the County created the software needed for tracking the movement of full and partial vaccine inventories to and from 32 distribution points, run by trained volunteers from community groups.
 By design, the system had to be simple, a goal aided by its use of ARCHIBUS and its Web-based technology.
 It also needed to be accessible by neighboring counties, and have the capability to support two types of “events”, as well as observe federal and county reporting requirements.

-Complementing this emergency response capability, were several ARCHIBUS-based health and safety custom applications for tracking hazardous waste and asbestos management.
-The County also implemented the ARCHIBUS Total Environmental Asset Management System (TEAMS) Environmental Health and Safety application for tracking worker training and certification currency in those areas.
+Complementing this emergency response capability were several ARCHIBUS health and safety applications for tracking hazardous waste and asbestos management.
+The County also implemented the ARCHIBUS Environmental Health and Safety application for tracking worker training and certification currency in those areas.

-“A broader focus on environmental sustainability in recent years also prompted the County to add the TEAMS Green Building application,” reports Linne.
+“A broader focus on environmental sustainability in recent years also prompted the County to add the [the Green Building application]” reports Linne.

 “Green Building will help us achieve LEED certification goals for new construction and renovations.
 Our intent is to have all such projects meet at least LEED Silver standards on projects of 5,000 sq. ft. or more, or if it affects 80% of a building’s total area.”
 “Green Building will help us document and track progress through LEED or other sustainability and green building certification processes,” Linne notes.